appcircleio/appcircle-docusaurus/docs/account/my-organization/integrations/authentications/distribution-ldap-authentication.md

 ---
-title: Store and Distribution LDAP Authentication
+title: Testing Portal LDAP Authentication
 description: Learn how to set up and manage LDAP login integration for your organization in Appcircle
 tags: [account, my organization, ldap login, distribution, distribution profile, authentication, 2fa]
-sidebar_position: 4
+sidebar_position: 5
 ---

 import Screenshot from '@site/src/components/Screenshot';

-# Enterprise App Store and Testing Distribution LDAP Settings
+# Testing Portal LDAP Settings

 This document serves as a helpful guide for setting up and managing LDAP (Lightweight Directory Access Protocol) login integration within our organizational system.
 Whether you're new to LDAP or looking to streamline your authentication process, this document provides step-by-step instructions to ensure a smooth setup and management experience.

-To get started, simply navigate to the **Integrations** page within our platform and click on the "Connect" button next to LDAP Login under the Connections section.
+To get started, simply navigate to the **Integrations** page within our platform and click on the "Add New" button next to LDAP Login under the **Authentications** section.
 From there, you'll be guided through the process of creating LDAP configurations, including filling in the necessary details and enabling Two Factor Authentication (2FA) for added security.

 Once set up, LDAP Login allows you to control access to distributed links and adjust distribution authorization through the Distribution Profiles.